haberdashPI/Weber.jl/docs/src/extend.md

 end
 ```

-For all fo the public functions above (everything but `poll_events`), you define
+For all fo the public functions above (everything but `poll_events`), you can
-a new method of these functions that includes one additional argument beyond
+then define a new method of these functions that includes one additional
-that listed in its documentation, located before all other arguments.
-This
+argument beyond that listed in its documentation, located before all other
-argument should be of type `ExtendedExperiment{MyExtension}`.
-To extend the
+arguments.
+This argument should be of type `ExtendedExperiment{MyExtension}`.
+To
-private `poll_events` function, replace the `Experiment` argument with an
+extend the private `poll_events` function, replace the `Experiment` argument
-`ExtendedExperiment{MyExtension}` argument.
+with an `ExtendedExperiment{MyExtension}` argument.

 !!! warning "Don't extend unlisted functions"